1947::Record-Breaking Christmas Mail Arrives at Victoria's Bay Street Armoury

 Victoria, British Columbia

-On November 23, 1947, the Canadian Pacific ship Beaverford left Montreal for Liverpool with a small list of passengers, a heavy deck load of timber, and a record shipment of Christmas mail for Britain.
-Nearly 20,000 parcels weighing 800 tons had been packed 25 feet deep in the ship's hold.
+On November 23, 1947, the Canadian Pacific ship Beaverford left Montreal for Liverpool with a small list of passengers, a heavy deck load of timber, and nearly 20,000 parcels weighing 800 tons.
+It was a record shipment of Christmas mail, packed 25 feet deep in the ship's hold, and it was all for Great Britain.

-The Beaverford was just one of the many ships deployed to transport a staggering 4,000 tons of Christmas parcels across the Atlantic.
-Upon arrival in Liverpool, these colossal shipments required 123 British mail transport cars, a train that stretched for three kilometres.
+The Beaverford was just one of several ships deployed to transport a staggering 4,000 tons of Christmas parcels across the Atlantic in 1947.
+Arriving in Liverpool, the distribution of these colossal shipments required 123 British mail transport cars on a train that stretched for three kilometres.

 "1947::Fixing and Sorting Christmas Parcel Overflow in Victoria's Bay Street Armoury"